 Thoumine closed his discussion by quoting Warby Parker Co-Founder Neil Blumenthal, who has said, “Retail isn’t dead, but mediocre retail experiences are dead.”

 The summit also featured a panel of Workday customers in the retail and hospitality industries.
-Practice leads from Gategroup, PUMA, and Veepee discussed how Workday supports their digital transformation strategies and core values.
+Practice leads from Gategroup and PUMA discussed how Workday supports their digital transformation strategies and core values.

 For example, one speaker shared how Workday helps contribute to the company’s sustainability mission.
 With access to Workday, the company’s canteen manager gets a more accurate representation of the number of employees at headquarters on any given day.
 This helps him adjust food production and reduce food waste.